 What is Cassava?

 You may have seen cassava root in the produce section of your supermarket.
 It is long, slender and dark brown with a thick, rough exterior.
 The inside is white.
-If you have ever purchased and prepared some, you know that the outer peel is very tough and the root itself is hard.
+If you have ever purchased and prepared it, you know that the outer peel is very tough and the root is hard.

 There are two primary types of cassava: sweet and bitter.
 The cassava that we see in the USA for consumption is the sweet variety.
 Bitter cassava requires extensive processing and is generally reserved for commercial processing.